yangl900/azure-aci-samples/function-with-container/README.md

 We could implement it ourselves using function supported language, C#, Java etc. But if someone have already done a good job, like [Imaginary](https://github.com/h2non/imaginary), we don't really want to reinvent the wheel.

-Now the only problem is that imaginary is written in Go, how do we host that in funcion?
+Now the only problem is that imaginary is written in Go, how do we host that in Azure function?

 ## The Design
 Here we will combine the power of Azure Function and Auzre Container Instance.
-Azure function will host the severless REST API, but we wil let ACI do the actual image procesing job.
+Azure function will host the severless REST API, but we will let a container running in ACI do the actual image procesing.

 We will implement 2 functions: